-WIC Can Help connect families with child care programs that provide safe and affordable care, so that children stay healthy and are prepared for kindergarten while parents find and retain jobs.
+WIC Can Help connect families with child care programs that provide safe and affordable care.

 What Local Agencies Can Do: